tabrezdn1/hacknjit-fe/README.md

 - Phase 1.1 - Vue + Vite Init codebase with vue-routing.

-- Phase 1.2 - Research on boyancy and waves API availibility.
+- Phase 1.2 - Research on buoyancy and waves API availability.

 - Phase 1.3 - Research around how simulations can be rendered using WebGL.

-#### Phase 2 - Implement the code functionality of simulation
+#### Phase 2 - Implement the core functionality of the simulation

 - Phase 2.1 - Implement simulation page using ThreeJS.

-- Phase 2.2 - Add boxes with boyancy simulation.
+- Phase 2.2 - Add boxes with buoyancy simulation.

-- Phase 2.3 - Implement Classic Ocean Shader Example with Gestner Waves
+- Phase 2.3 - Implement Classic Ocean Shader Example with Gerstner Waves

-- Phase 2.4 - Use of The Gerstner wave function on boxes and simulate the movement.
+- Phase 2.4 - Use The Gerstner wave function on boxes and simulate the movement.

 - Phase 2.5 - Further add two models(BOAT and BLUE WHALE) to showcase the relativity of the waves.

 #### Phase 3 - Plan the landing and form page

-- Phase 3.1 - Implement the landing page with minimalistic design.
+- Phase 3.1 - Implement the landing page with a minimalistic design.

 - Phase 3.2 - Form page implemented.

-- Phase 3.2 - Code cleanup and refactor.
+- Phase 3.3 - Code cleanup and refactor.

-### How does the app works?
+### How does the app work?

 - Get started by entering the lat and lng values of the region which you want to simulate.

-- With the help of API we retreive all the important pin points that are needed for simulation.
+- With the help of API we retrieve all the important pinpoints that are needed for simulation.

 - And hence render the simulation for the same data.